SebastianWild/blog/collections/Self-hosting/_posts/2024-10-15-pyspelling-context-ignore-front-matter.md

 ---
-title: "spellcheck-github-action: Ignore front matter"
+title: "spellcheck-github-action: Ignore common Jekyll markdown false positives"
 layout: single
 classes: wide
 excerpt: >
-  Having to allowlist terms in YAML frontmatter can be annoying, but can we skip it?
+  Having to allowlist terms in YAML frontmatter can be annoying, not to mention link text and other Jekyll syntax.
+Can we fix it?
   Speeling mstake here.
+REMOVE ME
 categories:
   - Dev
 tags: